ElvenTools/elven-tools-sft-minter-sc/README.md

 The simplest way would be with Elven Tools CLI.
 You can find all the guidance here: [TODO: add docs]()

-You could also use the snippets in the smart contract's repository or just the [mxpy](https://docs.multiversx.com/sdk-and-tools/sdk-py/mxpy-cli) tool.
-The code is open source, and there is an ABI file, so you should be good to go with it too.
+You could also use [mxpy](https://docs.multiversx.com/sdk-and-tools/sdk-py/mxpy-cli) tool.

+The code is open source, and there is an ABI file.

 ## Contact and other tools